Interdisciplinary Studies BS Degree

 - Expand your major in other fields by acquiring secondary teaching certification along with your degree in a specific field of study: English, history, kinesiology, etc.

-Find out more about the Bachelors of Interdisciplinary Studies degree
+Find out more about the bachelor of science in interdisciplinary studies

 Interdisciplinary Studies Faculty: Experienced Educators.
 Dedicated Mentors.